mdmtk/docs/edge/source/guide/csp/access.md

 Description:

 >Provide the Package Names that should be allowed to submit XML.

+>**Note:** This parm is optional and is not required to be present in the Request XML document.

 Parm value input rules: